chuck2147/programming-training/lesson-5/plan.md

 - Program all the parts of the robot with manual control.
   - I would recommend using Subsystems and Commands rather than putting everything into Robot.java, but it is up to you.
   - You will probably need to reference the [Command Based Programming](https://docs.wpilib.org/en/stable/docs/software/commandbased/index.html) documentation.
 If you have any questions feel free to ask me
+- This is probably a bigger project than the previous assignments.
+If it feels like you are spending more time on it than you want to be, let me know and we can reduce it.
 - We don't have a way to test your code, so that makes it really hard to know if your code will work
 - At the very least you should be able to build it with `./gradlew build`
 - Create a new repository on GitHub (follow instructions from a couple weeks ago) and commit and push your changes there.
 Let me know if you need help, I can put more instructions here.